Cultural Day Tour to Luxor from Sharm El Sheikh by Plane

 Why we love it?

-This full-day tour begins with a flight to Luxor, where your Egyptologist guide will take you to the West Bank to explore the Valley of the Kings, including visits to KV6, the Tomb of Ramses IX, KV11, the Tomb of Rameses III, and KV62, the Tomb of Tutankhamun, though admission to these tombs is not included.
-You’ll also see the Temple of Queen Hatshepsut, the Colossi of Memnon, and the Alabaster factory before returning to the East Bank for lunch and a visit to the Karnak temple complex, known for its vast hypostyle hall and Avenue of Sphinxes; admission here is also not included.
-The day concludes with a stop at a local perfume shop before your flight back to Sharm El Sheikh, where a private driver will transfer you to your hotel.
-This tour suits travelers interested in ancient Egyptian history and architecture who prefer a guided experience covering key Luxor sites with included flights and transport.
+This full-day tour begins with a flight from Sharm el-Sheikh to Luxor, where a private Egyptologist guide leads you to the West Bank to explore the Valley of the Kings, including visits to KV6, the Tomb of Ramses IX, KV11, the Tomb of Rameses III, and the famous KV62, the Tomb of Tutankhamun (admission not included).
+You will also see the Temple of Queen Hatshepsut and the Colossi of Memnon before returning to the East Bank for lunch and a visit to the Karnak temple complex, known for its vast array of monuments and the Avenue of Sphinxes.
+The day concludes with a stop at a local alabaster factory and a perfume shop before you are transferred back to Luxor airport for your flight to Sharm, where a private driver will take you to your hotel.
+This tour suits travelers interested in ancient Egyptian history and architecture who want a comprehensive introduction to Luxor’s key archaeological sites within a single day.

 Inclusions